Bouss/guidelines/README.md

 **No static data in classes.** In order to **separate clearly source code and data**, structured static data should not be stored as constants or static variables in classes or interfaces.

-Static data should be defined in configuration files (eg : YAML files) or in a embedded SQLite database.
+Static data should be defined in configuration files (e.g.: YAML files) or in a embedded SQLite database.
 However, it's OK to reference them in a business database, like a foreign key.
 Because a database should be readable and understandable by a human all the time, using integer IDs for the reference type does not seem a good solution.
 Better use a string identifier such a **slug**.

 **Advantages**: Separation of concerns

 ## Calculated data

 **No calculated fields in database**.
 Calculated fields which **entirely depend** on an other field or an other table should not be stored in database.
 They **look like useful shortcuts** when doing a SQL request...
-Actually, they're just  a **mental load** and a **bug source** in the application.
+Actually, they're just  a **cognitive load** and a **bug source** in the application.

 E.g.: